-Shrimp, raw (unspecified) and Gout
+Shrimp, raw (unspecified) Purine Content — Food

-Shrimp, raw (unspecified) contains 166.5 mg total purines per 100 g.
+Shrimp, raw (unspecified) contains 166.5 mg total purines per 100 g in the Food dataset.

 Where You Might Encounter Shrimp, raw (unspecified)